Subhan-Anjum/fetch-githhubusers-webworker/readme.md

 2. Handling CORS Issues:
     Another challenge was dealing with Cross-Origin Resource Sharing (CORS) issues when fetching data from external APIs.
 This was addressed by either configuring the server to allow CORS or using a proxy server to bypass CORS restrictions.

-## References and Resources
-MDN Web Docs - Web Workers
-Web Workers API: Speed Up Your Web Apps with Web Workers Using Web Workers to Speed Up Your JavaScript Applications Handling CORS Issues: A Complete Guide

 ## Contributors